cfindlayisme/phpcloudcam/README.md

 ## phpcloudcam
-This software is licensed under the GNU General Public License v3.0
+This software is licensed under the GNU Lesser General Public License v3.0